 Giang came to America at age 8 after her family fled Vietnam.
 She lived for 2 years in refugee camps before coming to the U.S. Although she was accepted into UC Berkeley's School of Mathematics, life lead her into public service.
-She worked as an investigator for the National Labor Relations Board enforcing labor law.
+She worked as an investigator for the National Labor Relations Board enforcing federal labor law.
 After 11 years in government, she followed her passion, gave up a steady paycheck, lost everything but found the incredible world of DESIGN.
 She holds a Master of Interior Architecture from Cal Poly Pomona, a Certificate of Interior Design from UCLA Extension and a Bachelor of Sociology.
-By combining creativity with technical knowledge, computer programs and construction methods, she brings her vision to life.
-She constantly has images, textures and music running through her mind.
-She shares her love of beautiful design with the world in its various forms.
+By combining creativity with technical knowledge and construction methods, she brings her creative vision to life.
+She constantly has images, textures and music running through her mind and shares her love of design with the world in its various forms.
 Giang is happiest when she is learning, designing and creating.
-She creates because that is how she exists.
+She creates because that is how she exists!